The Synagogue

 © Krausz, Péter

-A memorial plaque to Rabbi Emil Roth can be found on the wall of the synagogue.
+A memorial plaque to Rabbi Emil Roth, killed with his family in Auschwitz, can be found on the wall of the synagogue.

 In 2007, a black granite memorial column was unveiled to commemorate the nearly 400 Győr children murdered in the Auschwitz death camp.